slitiWassim/NFT-Suspicious-Activity/README.md

 ## Temporal Cycles Detection
-In this study, we conducted a temporal, cycle-driven analysis to identify groups of interconnected traders, and then examined the rhythm, ordering, and frequency of their transactions within these cycles to uncover patterns that deviated from normal market activity.
+In this study, we conducted a temporal cycle-driven analysis to identify groups of interconnected traders, and then examined the rhythm, ordering, and frequency of their transactions within these cycles to uncover patterns that deviated from normal market activity.

 <a href="static/images/temporal_cycles.png" target="_blank">
     <image style="border: 2px solid rgb(201, 196, 196);" src="static/images/temporal_cycles.png" width="100%">